fedeb95/netplot/README.md

 `No data to show :-)`

 then great!
-It means that no packets where sniffed.
+It means that no packets where sent by your computer, so reasonably you don't have trackers around.
 If you want something plotted, try opening a browser at your URL of choice.

 ## Usage
 ```